Court of Appeal of Tanzania

 8 December 2022

-Applicant failed to show good cause for extension; alleged illegality not apparent and alternative remedies available.
+Applicant failed to show good cause for extension to file revision; alternative remedies available; application dismissed.

 8 December 2022